+Following is further explanation on the Make Targets…

 Clean

 Start with a clean slate by running a “clean”.

 Double click the “clean” Make Target.

 Note: The clean will delete the “build” folder and all its contents.
 The build folder shows up in the “Project Explorer” section of your WICED with output files from each Make.
 Cleaning the build folder ensures the subsequent actions create new files.